philharmonie/timr-laravel/README.md

 ## About

 This package provides a foundation for integrating with the Timr API.
-Currently, only the `Project-Times` endpoint is implemented.
+Currently, the `Project-Times` endpoint is implemented, including listing and updating project times.
 Contributions to extend the functionality are highly encouraged and welcome!

 ## Requirements